dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 | 6             | 76               |
 | 7             | 80<              |

-To customize the used fan speed policy, edit the line 4:
+To customize the fan speed policy, edit the line 4:

 * directly in [`fan-config`](fan-config) file, if customizing **before** the installation
 * in `/usr/local/bin/fan-config` file, if customizing **after** the installation

+Both cases requires reboot to apply the changes.

 ## License